Maggie Smith Hathaway: Political career

 Following the death of her husband, Hathaway became interested in politics.
-Hathaway quickly made a name for herself with her tireless work ethic.
-She actively lobbied for women's suffrage and served as one of the first two women in the Montana legislature, 1917–1921.
+Hathaway quickly made a name for herself with her tireless work ethic, beginning as a clerk in the Montana House in 1913.
+She actively lobbied for women's suffrage and the Montana Women's Organization (in 1915) and served as one of the first two women in the Montana legislature, 1917–1921.
 Some of her legislation concerned alcohol and tobacco controls in the state.
 In 1920, the Democratic caucus elected her the minority floor leader, making her the first woman in American history to receive this distinction.
 Hathaway's tireless work ethic and relentless devotion to the causes that she championed earned her the respect of her fellow male legislators.
 Because of these traits, her male counterparts affectionately referred to her as "Mrs. Has-Her-Way," due to her argumentative abilities.
 One male legislator once remarked that "She [Hathaway] is the biggest man in the House."
 Following the end of her term, Hathaway unsuccessfully ran for the office of Representative to the U. S. Congress from Montana in 1922.